ioanniskousis/HTML-Capstone/README.md

 - 2. The results pages shows links in a grid layout.
 Three pictures and a panel with critical information represent a link to a house laid out in a smaller grid form.
 The user accesses the details page by clicking anywhere in each item.
 The navigator menu contains a Home button on the left side of the navigator and a Search button to move back to the search page.
 The page provides a number of filters to help the users applying detailed search.

+- 3. The details page shows a table on the top with information about the location, the type and available facilities of the house.
+Follows a link to More Details and a location map of the House

-- 3. The details page shows a table on the left with the real-estate firm and information about the location, the type and available facilities of the house.
+- 4. Photo Gallery page shows a table on the left with the real-estate firm and information about the location, the type and available facilities of the house.
 On the right side stands a scrolling list of pictures with description in a few paragraphs.
 The results page can be accessed by the first of the four right-side buttons on the navigator

-- 4. Additionally I included an Under-Construction page that appears when one of the inactive menu buttons is clicked
+- 5. Additionally I included an Under-Construction page that appears when one of the inactive menu buttons is clicked

 All pages are designed so they respond to three screen sizes 768 1024 and >1024 by using media queries